Health Topics

 • See TB Testing to determine who is eligible for free TST at the Health Unit.

 • Tests for TB infection (latent) include a TST and Interferon Gamma Release Assay (IGRA).
-Note: IGRA testing is not available within our district; however, it is offered at some Dynacare labs and at Lifelabs in Sudbury.
-The test is called Quanti-FERON TB Gold.
-The IGRA is not covered by OHIP and the cost is approximately $95.00.
+IGRA testing is available at select LifeLabs, including Monday to Thursday (not Friday) in North Bay and other locations.
+It is also offered at select Dynacare labs.
+The test is called Quanti-FERON® -TB Gold Plus (QFT-Plus).
+IGRA testing is not covered by OHIP, and the cost is approximately $95.00.
 Anyone seeking IGRA testing will need a laboratory requisition from their healthcare provider.

 • Tests for active TB disease include: